israfil-cur/predicting-superconducting-tc/README.md

 Among the tested models, **Random Forest** achieved the best performance on the current dataset.

 ## Additional Analysis
-The project also includes:
+The notebook also includes:
 - feature importance analysis
 - correlation analysis
 - target distribution visualization
-- PCA-based visualization of feature-space structure
+- PCA-based feature-space visualization

-## Conclusion
+## Key Takeaway
 The results suggest that the relationship between engineered descriptors and critical temperature is strongly nonlinear, and that tree-based ensemble methods are especially suitable for this task.

-## Files
+## File
 - `predicting_critical_temperature_ml.ipynb` — main project notebook